vfilipovi/vhs-frontend-lab/README.md

 We will make things a little bit simpler for this version of the lab by not including user management in the frontend.
 That means that functionalities like login, registration, forgotten/reset password or logout are not necessary.
 Every user can access all the functionalities.

-Additionaly, we will provide you with a finished VHS backend service that you can just run and start sending HTTP requests to it and it will just work.
+Additionally, we will provide you with a finished VHS backend service that you can just run and start sending HTTP requests to it and it will just work (unless it doesn't, in which case just email us and will solve the issue :D).

 This brings us to the question of what then needs to be done exactly?
 Well, here is a list of requirements.

 #### Requirements

 - make a screen that represents the VHS catalogue (list all VHS items available)
-- make a screen where the user can see details of a specific VHS item (screen where user ends up when they click on an item in the catalogue)
+- make a screen where the user can see details of a specific VHS item (screen where the user ends up when they click on an item in the catalogue)
 - make a screen where the user can create a new VHS item that will be submitted to the catalogue (there needs to be a form that the user fills out and then submits it)
 - make a screen where the user can edit an existing VHS item (same form as when creating a new VHS item, but this time the form is automatically filled with existing data and the user can edit it)
 - make it possible for the user to delete an existing VHS item